- Home

 - Compound Events

-Events made up of two or more simple events, calculated using multiplication (for 'and') or addition (for 'or').
+Compound events are probability events made up of two or more simple events combined using 'and' (both events occur) or 'or' (at least one occurs).
 Most real probability problems involve multiple events.

 Definition